OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 The Seed is the association of the Pseudonymous-Identifiers and the Preferences of the user for a given Addressable Content.
 The Ad Server must generate this association and sign it.
-Once generated, a Prebid SSO party - including the Ad Server- in possession of a Seed can share it with another party via Transmissions (see the next steps).
+Once generated, a Contracting Party - including the Ad Server- in possession of a Seed can share it with another party via Transmissions (see the next steps).
 A Seed is signed by the Ad Server for audit purposes.